gagan0123/PostmarkApp-Email-Integrator/readme.txt

  * Fixed the Connection Timeout bug
  * Fixed the Fatal Error due to incorrect usage of WP_Error object
  * Fixed the issue while parsing the headers sent as array to the wp_mail function
+ * Fixed the breaking of plaintext when force html option is selected

 To know more about PostMarkApp, please visit this link: http://postmarkapp.com